benmvp/react-workshop/src/08-api/README.md

 - Update `_handleItemDelete()` to make an HTTP `DELETE` request to `//localhost:9090/emails/<EMAIL_ID>` to delete the unwanted email
 - Add `pollInterval` prop to [`App`](App.js) (with the appropriate prop type defined) that defaults to `2000` (using [`defaultProps`](https://facebook.github.io/react/docs/react-component.html#defaultprops)), but [`index.js`](index.js) overrides passing in `5000` to `<App />`
 - After `POST`ing the new email in `_handleFormSubmit()`, "optimistically update" `this.state.emails` with the new email so that the new email shows up immediately in the email list before the long poll interval comes around (HINT: code should be _very_ similar to code prior to making API `POST`)
-- Similarly after `DELETE`ing the email in `_handleItemDelete()` "optimistically update" `this.state.emails` so that the deleted email is removed immediately removed from the list before the long poll interval comes around
+- Similarly after `DELETE`ing the email in `_handleItemDelete()` "optimistically update" `this.state.emails` so that the deleted email is immediately removed from the list before the long poll interval comes around

 ## Next